Universite-Gustave-Eiffel/PedSim/docs/Test cases.rst

 Test_case == 2: the cross with demand not constant over time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are two different layers: one for pedestrians who go from north to south and one for thoses wo go from west to east.
+There are two different layers: one for pedestrians who go from north to south and one for those who go from west to east.
 The demand is the same for the two entrance doors.

 If 0 <= t <= Tmax/3 (20 s) :  demand = 0.8 * rho_c * vmax * largeur_porte ped/S